 Wine tours last approximately 45 minutes and no reservations are required except for groups of 20 or more.
 Last tours leave at 5 p.m. daily.

 3. Explore St. Photios Greek-Orthodox National Shrine

 Called “The Jewel of St. George Street,” the shrine features Old World architecture and centuries-old Byzantine art.
 Take a self-guided tour of St. Photios on Sundays from noon- 6 p.m. or Mondays through Saturdays 9 a.m. – 5 p.m.

 Free things to do in St. Augustine include a visit to the Peña-Peck House Museum.
 Legend has it that pirates traveled to St. Augustine to loot this home, the former residence of the royal Spanish treasurer.
 (Note: if your kids are interested in pirates, you might want to visit the Pirate & Treasure Museum – but there’s an admission fee.)

 Built in 1750 by order of the King of Spain, the Peña-Peck house has passed through only a few different families.
 The last owners, the Peña family, owned the home for 94 years before donating it to the city of St. Augustine in 1931 to serve as a house museum.

 The Woman’s Exchange, a community service organization, manages the historic home.
 Guided tours of the house museum are offered Sundays through Fridays 12:30 p.m. – 4 p.m. and Saturdays 10:30 a.m. – 4 p.m.

-Learn about History at the Father Miguel O’Reilly House Museum
+5. Tour the Father Miguel O’Reilly House Museum

 Built in 1691 during the First Spanish Period in St. Augustine, the O’Reilly Museum is one of the oldest structures in St. Augustine.
 Parts of the building date back to 1565.